-Be Kind to Animals Week School Competition 2015
+Be Kind to Animals Week School Event 2016

 Have fun.
 Be kind.
 Share your impact.

-Be Kind to Animals Week invites your school to do one kind act for animals from 1 June to 17 October.
-The nationwide competition is about inspiring and empowering students to take positive action for animal welfare while having fun, building essential critical thinking skills, and understanding the value of empathy, responsibility and active citizenship in our communities.
+Be Kind to Animals Week invites your school to do one kind act for animals from now until 31st October 2016.
+The nationwide event is about inspiring and empowering students to take positive action for animals while having fun, building skills in critical thinking and ethical understanding, and learning the value of empathy, responsibility and active citizenship in our communities.